haskell-serbia/tutorials/dependent_types.md

 f (x,y) = ???
 ```
 So now we have a function from `sigma` to `String` , we know that `x` is of type `Bool` but we have no idea what `y` is .
-What can we do with it ?
+What can we do with it?
 We can pattern match on it!

 ```
 f :: (x :: Bool) (if x then Int else String) -> String f (x,y) = case x of
-  True -> show y -- if x is True then y ~ Int
+  True -> show y -- if x is True then y :: Int
-  False -> y     -- if x is False then y ~ String
+  False -> y     -- if x is False then y :: String
 ```
-As soon as we pattern match we are able to use local assumptions about `y` which is a term level data and we know that `y` can be either `Int` or `String`.
-Any other type would have caused compile time error and in this way we are able to prevent our programs from working with some random types that we don't want and prove that our program is correct at compile time!
+As soon as we pattern match we are able to use local assumptions about `y` which is the term level data and we know that `y` can be either of type `Int` or of type `String`.
+Any other type would have caused compile time error and in this way we are able to prevent our program from working with types we don't want and prove that our program is correct at compile time!
 How cool is that!